tom-draper/api-analytics/server/self-hosting/README.md

 You may need to adjust this configuration to work with your environment.

-**Self-hosting is still undergoing testing, development and further improvements to make it as easy as possible to deploy.
-It is currently recommended that you avoid self-hosting for production use.**
+**Self-hosting is still being refined to make deployment as smooth as possible.
+Please test thoroughly before relying on it in production.**

 ## Backend Hosting